 To assist with the marketing Celine was introduced to Deborah Deras, an advisor at the El Camino SBDC who specializes in social media.
 She helped Celine put together a digital media strategy, hinged on an Instagram campaign.
 Celine learned how to create hashtags and communicate with followers.
 She quickly obtained over 1000 followers.
 She also began following bloggers, distributors, and other experts in the desert space.
 She introduced her new line, cookies with a personalized message, and after posting her first pictures, orders immediately flooded in.

 The social media campaign also provided access to key customers, such as wedding planners, companies that sold gift baskets and corporations.
 She now has a steady flow of orders from these relationships.
 One of the party planners asked her to create a cookie with a specialized message to appear on a BRAVO TV show.
 Celine also started attending various pop-up markets, allowing her to reach more direct customers.

 Through the advice gained from the El Camino SBDC, Celine’s company has doubled sales and hired two part-time employees.
-She openly praising the SBDC for their assistance in making her dream a reality.
+She openly praises the SBDC for their assistance in making her dream a reality.
 Celine says, “The SBDC is wonderful for people just starting a business.
 They provide knowledge, support, and connections.”